Link Search Menu Expand Document

 • When casting spells on the fly with Magic, they pay less FP – for more details, see Magic – Spontaneous Spells.

-• When activating the effects of a Power-Up, they pay ½ as much FP.
+• When activating the effects of a Badge or Power-Up, they pay ½ as much FP.

 Fly